wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 X> Now that you've completed this chapter, try out these exercises to reinforce and practice what you have learnt. **Once again, note that the following chapters will have expected you to have completed these exercises!**
 X>
 X> * Update the `Category` model to include the additional attributes `views` and `likes` where the `default` values for each are both zero (`0`).
-X> * Make the migrations for your app, then migrate your database to commit the changes.
+X> * Make the migrations for your app and then migrate your database to commit the changes.
 X> * Update your population script so that the `Python` category has `128` views and `64` likes, the `Django` category has `64` views and `32` likes, and the `Other Frameworks` category has `32` views and `16` likes.
 X> * Delete and recreate your database, populating it with your updated population script.
 X> * Complete parts [two](https://docs.djangoproject.com/en/1.9/intro/tutorial02/) and [seven](https://docs.djangoproject.com/en/1.9/intro/tutorial07/) of the official Django tutorial.
 These sections will reinforce what you've learnt on handling databases in Django, and show you additional techniques to customising the Django admin interface.